quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

 - Spec should say when `CompletionCallback` run: is it after the request is sent, or before?
 ATM it can be before (that's how we do it but it leads in tests that get a response before the callbacks are run and a nightmare to test because the next request can be executed before the callbacks are run).
+- We should fix the client `WebApplicationException` usage that leaks the `Response` when on the server

 *** Spec extensions proposed